UCSBCarpentry/2023-04-25-git/_episodes/11-git-changes.md

 {: .language-bash}

 ~~~
-commit 8d4f409759ab29069329922c15d51ebf856aa065
-Author: user <user@ucsb.edu>
-Date:   Thu Aug 22 09:51:46 2013 -0400

-    Adding in an example script on user input (commit #1)
+commit f14106cb34f6983fa329168c97042739e4deec77 (HEAD -> main)
+Author: Seth Erickson <xxx@yyy.com>
+Date:   Mon Apr 24 11:01:07 2023 -0700

+    adding initial page content (commit #1)
 ~~~
 {: .output}

 `git log` lists all commits  made to a repository in reverse chronological order.
-The listing for each commit includes the commit's full identifier
-(which starts with the same characters as the short identifier printed by the `git commit` command earlier), the commit's author, when it was created, and the log message Git was given when the commit was created.
+The listing for each commit includes the commit's full identifier (which starts with the same characters as the short identifier printed by the `git commit` command earlier), the commit's author, when it was created, and the log message Git was given when the commit was created.

 > ## Where Are My Changes?
 >
-> If we run `ls` at this point, we will still see just one file called `ui-example.sh`.
+> If we run `ls` at this point, we will still see just one file called `index.md`.
 > That's because Git saves information about files' history
 > in the special `.git` directory mentioned earlier
 > so that our filesystem doesn't become cluttered
 > (and so that we can't accidentally edit or delete an old version).
 {: .callout}

-Now suppose let's add a comment to `ui-example.sh`.
-(Again, we'll edit with `nano` and then `cat` the file to show its contents;
-you may use a different editor, and don't need to `cat`.)
+Now let's add more to `index.md`.
+(Again, we'll edit with `nano` and then `cat` the file to show its contents; you may use a different editor, and don't need to `cat`.)

 ~~~
-$ nano ui-example.sh
+$ nano index.md
-$ cat ui-example.sh
 ~~~
 {: .language-bash}

+Let's add a list of job responsibilities.
+(In Markdown, a line beginning with a `-` and space is converted into an HTML list with bullet points.)

 ~~~
-# 'read' command requests user to input text
-echo "What is your name?"
-read name
-echo "Hello $name."
+# Seth Erickson

+I am a data services librarian at UCSB

+My responsibilities include:

+- Teaching Carpentry Workshops
+- Helping students learn Git
 ~~~
 {: .output}

-When we run `git status` now,
-it tells us that a file it already knows about has been modified:
+When we run `git status` now, it tells us that a file it already knows about has been modified:

 ~~~
 $ git status